 Establish robust operations to sustain predictive TAT effectiveness over time:

-- •Model monitoring: Track accuracy, calibration, drift, and latency; implement alerting for degradation and automatic retraining triggers when drift exceeds thresholds.
+- Model monitoring: Track accuracy, calibration, drift, and latency; alert on degradation and retraining triggers.

-- •Data monitoring: Continuously assess data freshness, gaps, and quality; automate remediation where possible.
+- Data monitoring: Assess freshness, gaps, and quality; automate remediation where possible.

-- •Lifecycle management: Version control for data schemas, features, models, and orchestration logic; maintain an auditable history of decisions.
+- Lifecycle management: Version control for data schemas, features, models, and orchestration logic; auditable decision histories.

-- •Security and compliance: Protect sensitive scheduling data and ensure proper access controls, encryption, and regulatory readiness.
+- Security and compliance: Protect data and ensure proper access controls and regulatory readiness.

-- •Testing and simulation: Use digital twins or sandbox environments to test new orchestration policies under simulated disruptions before production rollout.
+- Testing and simulation: Use digital twins or sandboxes to test policies under disruptions before production.

 Security, Compliance, and Governance